Last updated: February 2, 2026

 3.3.
 A pro tip: Combine MACD with price action

 That isn’t just a signal; that’s a high-probability A+ setup where both price and momentum are in perfect agreement.
-Adding a confirmation from rising trading volume would make this an even stronger setup.
+Adding confirmation from rising tick volume (your broker’s data proxy) or currency futures volume would make this an even stronger setup.

 4. Setting up and customizing the MACD on your charts

-Setting up and customizing the MACD on your charts
+Setting up and customizing the MACD on TradingView

 4.1.
 Step-by-step guide